Guangzhou Broadcasting Network: Controversies

-In a New Year's Eve programming produced by the network in 2015, one performance from a local musical play about Cantonese opera came under fire in the community over its use of Mandarin language.
+In a New Year's Eve programming produced by the network in 2015, one performance from a local musical play about Cantonese opera came under fire in the community over its use of Mandarin Chinese.

-A video report edited by the network's social media team were claimed "misleading" by medical personnel during the 2019–20 coronavirus pandemic over steaming medical masks for re-use.
+A video report edited by the network's social media team were claimed "misleading" by medical personnel during the COVID-19 pandemic over steaming medical masks for re-use.